WARTIME NEWSREEL IS BACK - Print or PDF

 Working with the Normandy authorities, and the ferry operators, a programme began to develop including the commemorations on Utah Beach and Arromanches.
 From that activity a newsletter was born which introduced a few of the reminiscences of those veterans who could recall those battles, just like it was yesterday.

-So, with the support of the many veteran associations, and the veterans themselves, Wartime News was born in 1995.
-That was 69 issues ago, and it is available now on subscription (UK only).
+So, with the support of the many veteran associations, and the veterans themselves, Wartime News was launched in 1995.
+That was 73 issues ago, and it is available now on subscription

 The tragic account of the sinking of the cruise ship off the French Coast near St Nazaire, June 1940